Stuart Forster reviews the experience of dining at The Rib Room Ramside Hall restaurant in Durham, England.

 In the corner, within touching distance, stood a display of eight Taittinger Champagne bottles, ranged according to size, reminding me of stackable Russian dolls.
 Was the largest called a Methuselah or a Salmanazar?
 That discussion was in full flow when Jean, our waiter for the evening, returned with menus and the Rib Room’s sizable wine list.

 Would we care to start with an aperitif?
-The Cocktail of the Week was a cranberry citron cosmo but after a long day the prospect of anything too boozy simply didn’t appeal to either of us.
+The Cocktail of the Week was a cranberry citron cosmo but, after a busy day, the prospect of anything too boozy simply didn’t appeal to either of us.
 Normally a martini or a mojito would be ideal.
-Instead we opted for refreshing mocktails.
+Instead, we opted for refreshing mocktails.

 Both were very good.
 The risotto (also available as a main) was creamy and rich in flavour, topped by a seared salad, clams and a couple of expertly cooked, succulent king prawns.

 Across the far side of the high room, with Victorian-style stucco ceiling decoration, I noticed a chalkboard sign stating, “All our meat is sourced from local farms.”

 “We’re serving Hereford beef from a farm at Bishop Middleham in County Durham,” elaborated Jean.